yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 The *User-Interacting Authorization Server* SHALL handle the authorization request using its native app:

-* Authenticates end user and authorizes the request.
+* Authenticates end-user and authorizes the request.
 * SHALL use **native_callback_uri** to override the request's original redirect_uri:

   * *User-Interacting Authorization Server's app* validates that an app claiming **native_callback_uri** is on the device